KD-Games/Project1-Memory-Game/README.md

 - To win the game you can't run out of time and your score cannot go below 0.
 - If the selected cards are not a match, your score is reduced by 5 points.
 - The remaining score and remaining time carry over to the next level.
-- In the Adults Level you may see a button to view the cards if you're stuck, you can click on the button if you want, but that will reduce your score by 2 points.
+- In the Adults Level you may see a button that will flip the cards face up, you can click on the button if you're stuck, but that will reduce your score by 2 points.